vt0r/thefishing.dev/content/post/Alpine_Adventure_2024_-_Part_One.md

 ## Zürich, part one

 My flight from MIA to ZRH was mostly uneventful, and other than the seats on the Swiss Air flight being uncomfortable, it was a very nice flight.
 Flight attendants were very accommodating, etc. Upon landing in Zürich (13th September, around 11:00 CEST), I took the very short train from the airport to the main train station (Hauptbanhof).
 I booked a very interesting hotel maybe 100-200 meters from the station, as I arrived a couple days early, and this part I was paying for on my own.
 The hotel price was very compelling, especially compared to other similar ones nearby, which were all quite expensive.
-I immediately noticed how expensive things are in this city, but I found a very good and reasonably priced coffee shop very close by to refuel and plan an easy day, as I was tired from the flight.
-I decided to just spend as much time as possible exploring the city of Zürich on foot and via public transit, limiting myself to areas around the old town, as I assumed I'd be most drawn to that area anyway.
-After several kilometers of walking, I finally decided to take a boat tour on Zürichsee; I needed to kill some more time while taking a break from walking, and the price was very reasonable.
-Overall, I really liked the city.
-Though it was very expensive, it was still quite a nice city to walk around and see sights in.
-The central location for trains, and the surprisingly nice airport make it a bit easier to stomach the high prices, especially when you limit your stay.
+I immediately noticed how expensive things are in this city, but I was able to find a very good and reasonably priced coffee shop very close by; I needed to refuel and plan an easy day, as I was tired from the flight.
+I decided to just spend as much time as possible exploring the city of Zürich on foot and via public transit, limiting myself to areas around the old town, as I was most drawn to that area anyway.
+After several hours of walking, and with daylight hours dwindling, I finally decided to take a boat tour on Zürichsee.
+This allowed me to kill a bit more time while also taking a break from walking, and the price was very reasonable (I think ~10 CHF).
+Overall, I really liked spending time in Zürich.
+Though it was very expensive, it was still quite a nice place to walk around and see sights in.
+The central European location for trains, and the surprisingly nice airport make it a bit easier to stomach the high prices, especially when you limit your stay.
+But don't worry, we'll be back here in a few days!

 ![Landesmuseum Zürich](/images/osseu2024/IMG_4729.jpeg)